hashicorp-guides/nomad-vault-aws/README.md

 Usage:
 1. User ssh's into admin node
-2. Runs script that sets up NOMAD_ADDR variable (use Consul?)
+2. Runs script that sets up NOMAD_ADDR or have script watch Consul for nomad service
 3. Launches jobs

 Features to show off: